- What is it?

 Getting hand sanitizer in your eyes can sting.

 What can I do about hand sanitizer poisoning?

-If someone has swallowed hand sanitizer or gotten it in their eyes, call the poison center at 1-800-222-1222, chat online or text POISON to 85511.
+If someone has swallowed hand sanitizer or gotten it in their eyes, call the poison center at 1-800-222-1222, or text POISON to 85511.
 You can also contact us with other questions you have about hand sanitizer.

 - If someone has swallowed hand sanitizer, we will help you figure out how much the person drank, what symptoms you may see and how to treat them.